Biden declares 'America will not default,' says he's confident of budget deal with GOP lawmakers

-WASHINGTON (AP) — An optimistic President Joe Biden declared Wednesday that he is confident the U.S. will avoid an unprecedented and potentially catastrophic debt default, saying talks with congressional Republicans have been productive as he prepared to leave for a global summit in Japan.
+WASHINGTON (AP) — An optimistic President Joe Biden declared Wednesday he is confident the U.S. will avoid an unprecedented and potentially catastrophic debt default, saying talks with congressional Republicans have been productive.
+He left for a G-7 summit in Japan but planned to return by the weekend in hopes of approving a solid agreement.

-Biden's upbeat remarks came as a select group of negotiators began meeting to try and hammer out the final contours of a budget spending agreement to unlock a path forward for raising the debt limit by June 1.
+Biden's upbeat remarks came as a select group of negotiators began meeting to try and hammer out the final contours of a budget spending deal to unlock a path for raising the debt limit as soon June 1.
 That is when the Treasury Department says the U.S. could begin defaulting on its obligations and trigger financial chaos.

 “It would be catastrophic for the American economy and the American people if we didn’t pay our bills,” Biden said.
 “I’m confident everyone in the room agreed … that we’re going to come together because there’s no alternative.
 We have to do the right thing for the country.
 We have to move on.”

-Soon after his remarks on Wednesday, Biden was leaving for the Group of Seven summit in Hiroshima, Japan.
-The president said he would be in “constant contact” with White House officials while attending the summit.
+He said he would be in “constant contact” with White House officials while at the summit in Hiroshima.
+He is canceling stops in Australia and Papua New Guinea that were to follow so he can return to Washington on Sunday.

-Biden and McCarthy tasked a handful of representatives to try and close out a final deal, with negotiations beginning late Tuesday.
-Those include Steve Ricchetti, counselor to the president; legislative affairs director Louisa Terrell and Office of Management and Budget Director Shalanda Young for the administration, and Rep. Garret Graves, R-La., a close McCarthy ally, for the Republicans.
+Biden and McCarthy tasked a handful of representatives to work swiftly to try and close out a final deal.
+They include Steve Ricchetti, counselor to the president; legislative affairs director Louisa Terrell and Office of Management and Budget Director Shalanda Young for the administration, and Rep. Garret Graves, R-La., a close McCarthy ally, for the Republicans.

+McCarthy, who has said he would personally be involved, said he planned to stop by the talks later Wednesday.
+He said he would be in Washington for the weekend while negotiations are underway.

+Agreement by the negotiators would still leave any deal needing approval by Democratic Senate and Republican House.

 The national debt currently stands at $31.4 trillion.
 An increase in the debt limit would not authorize new federal spending; it would only allow for borrowing to pay for what Congress has already approved.